archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog:
-version 1.9-6 - Improved _CheckParallelDownloads function.
+- Improved _CheckParallelDownloads function.
-version 1.9-5 - Added a prompt to save tmp/list when quit_after_task is set to 'yes' version 1.9-5 - Checking none youtube platforms for parallel downloads. version 1.9-5 - bugs fixed.
+- Added a prompt to save tmp/list when quit_after_task is set to 'yes'.
+- Checking none youtube platforms for parallel downloads.
+- bugs fixed.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.